-The roots of comparison and contrast are grounded in the nature of perception and of thought itself.
+The roots of comparison and contrast are grounded in the nature of perception and of thought.
 Languages are rich in ways to compare and contrast things: to find similarities and differences in what we observe.

-On this page you can practice English words made from several Latin roots for these ideas.
-The page begins with lists of common words that come from each root.
+On this page you can learn the similarities and differences between English words for these ideas, and see the Latin roots they come from, starting with. lists of common words from each root.

-Practice these words by reading about the importance of comparisons, contrasts, and categories in our mental processes and in literature.
-Then match words and their meanings.
+Then practice them by reading about the importance of comparisons, contrasts, and categories in our mental processes and in literature.
+Finally, match words and their meanings.

 If you prefer to read and practice offline, rather than with the interactive matching game on this page, you can right click to download the pdf version.
 (It doesn’t have the links that are on the live page.)